 Paradox 1: Avoiding the fight only increases our need to enter it and our chances of losing it

 A recent McKinsey study revealed a staggering 86 per cent of transformation initiatives fail to create sustainable value.
 Given the significant level of investment typically required and the high statistical risk of failure, getting transformation right should be top of every leaders’ priority list.
-Why are we not seeing higher success rates as a result?
+Why are we not seeing higher success rates as a result?.

 Part of the problem seems to lie in a quirk of human behaviour.
 Simply put, we don’t like to address the big, tough issues – so we put them off for as long as possible.
 This makes sense from a survival perspective.
 If someone told you that you have an 86 per cent chance of losing a fight, your first instinct would be to avoid the fight altogether.
 The problem is this fight is not going away and the longer you leave it, the stronger your enemy becomes and the weaker you become.